SoloDB Documentation

 • tx.FileSystem — all operations participate in the enclosing transaction.
 A rollback undoes uploaded chunks, metadata changes, and structural operations atomically.

-FileStorage coordination is SQLite-transaction-native in this release; no process-local path mutex layer is used.
+FileStorage coordination is SQLite-transaction-native in this release; no extra process-local mutex is used.

 // Transactional upload: full rollback on failure